PolusAI/image-tools/polus-montage-plugin/README.md

 ## Options

-This plugin takes one input argument and one output argument:
+There are three input arguments and one output argument:

 | Name          | Description             | I/O    | Type   |
 |---------------|-------------------------|--------|--------|